- 1 tablespoon plus 2 cups butter, divided

 - Quickly pour into prepared pan.
 Let stand at room temperature until cool, about 1 hour.

 - In a microwave, melt 1 cup chocolate chips; spread over toffee.
-Refrigerate 45 minutes or until set.
+Refrigerate for 45 minutes or until set.
 Invert onto an ungreased large baking sheet.
 Melt remaining chips; spread over toffee.
 Sprinkle with chopped almonds.
-Let stand 1 hour.
+Let stand for 1 hour.
 Break into bite-size pieces.
 Store in an airtight container.
 Yield: about 1-1/2 pounds.

 Reviews forChristmas Almond Toffee

 "Don't use!!
 Made 3 recipes,none turned out.wasted time and money"

 "Use this toffee recipe!"